BetonQuest/BetonQuest/docs/Tutorials/Features/Tracking-Quest-Progress/Tags.md

       metFren: "tag metFren"
     ```

-Now that we have written the events and conditions it's important to actually add the condition tags to the
+Now that we have written the actions and conditions it's important to actually add the condition tags to the
 conversations and also add some more conversation so that it makes more sense.
 This will make the magic work!

 !!! tip

-    I always start by writing the events into the conversation options.
-Once the event is written, I proceed to write it in
+    I always start by writing the actions into the conversation options.
+Once the action is written, I proceed to write it in
-    the **events section** to ensure that the event actually exists.
+    the **actions section** to ensure that the action actually exists.
 After that, I ask myself: What do I need for the
-    event?
+    action?
 Do I still need to write a **condition** or an **objective** for it?
 If you proceed systematically like this,
     you will make significantly fewer mistakes.